-We refer the exposition \cite{Bun10} to the notion of exact category, which is commonly attributed to Quillen.
+We refer to \cite{Bun10} for the notion of exact category, which is commonly attributed to Quillen.
 By \cite[Definition 2.2]{Gil11}, an additive category is weakly idempotent complete if every split monomorphism has a cokernel and every split epimorphism has a kernel.
-The following is immediate by the very definition.
+The following is immediate.

 \begin{lemma} Let $G$ be a group and $R$ be a commutative ring of coefficients.
 Let $\mathcal{F}ib(RG)$ be the subcategory of $RG$-modules $M$ such that ${\rm pd}_{RG}M\otimes_{R} B(G, R)< \infty$.
 Then $\mathcal{F}ib(RG)$ is a weakly idempotent complete exact category.
 The modules in $\mathcal{F}ib(RG)$ are called fibrant $RG$-modules. \end{lemma}